practicode-org/runjail/readme.md

 # Practicode Runjail
-Service written in Go that gets source code, compiles it, runы the compiled program and returns its output text.
+Service written in Go that gets source code, compiles it, runs the compiled program and returns its output text.

 Its responsibilities:
 - listens to a Websocket